VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 ### Core helium burning without core overshooting

-As a first run, we want to calculate the 5Msun model until core helium depletion without including core overshoot.
-To be able to compare the output between the different models, lets create for each run a separate output folder for the LOGS and the png files.
+As a first run, we want to calculate the 5 Msun model until core helium depletion without including core overshoot.
+To be able to compare the output between the different models, let us create for each run a separate output folder for the LOGS and the png files.
 To change the default storage folders we can add in the *controls* section in the *inlist_extra*: